 We walked under and around these rides and heard lots of screams, my 7yo desperately wanted to go, but she didn't meet the height requirement and I was playing single mom on the visit.
 I couldn't leave the 4 y.o. behind.
 Fortunately, the older girl was placated with all the other exciting options.

 Overall, I can report that the park is immaculate.
 No trash ANYWHERE.
 In addition, the park never felt crowded and the longest we waited in a line was 15 minutes (though my kids were too short for the serious action rides and I did notice those had longer lines).

 Though we never found the lines a problem, there is an 'Universal Express' pass that allows you to skip the regular lines and go right to the front.

-We took a cab from the Fullerton and it took about 15minutes, on the way home, we tried the subway’which was so clean you could eat off the floors (but don’t)’and we thoroughly enjoyed the longer, and cheaper, public transit option.
+We took a cab from the Fullerton and it took about 15 minutes, on the way home, we tried the subway which was so clean you could eat off the floors (but please don't) and we thoroughly enjoyed the longer, and cheaper, public transit option.

 For rates and park times visit: www.rwsentosa.com

-Momtrends was given three passes to the park.
-We paid for all food, travel fees and souvenirs.
+Momtrends paid for all food, travel fees and souvenirs.